publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 3.0.16 - 20 Apr 2022 =
+* Fixed : Post Editor - New Revision button was not displayed
+* Lang : Some translations did not load
+* Fixed : Edit Revision with Classic Editor - submit button not displayed for some custom post types

 = 3.0.15 - 31 Mar 2022 =
 * Fixed : Scheduled Revisions failed on WP 5.9 if WP Cron scheduling was disabled in Revisions settings